MFA in Design, Production, and Management; Artisan Certificate

-- Letter of Intent; the applicant should describe your career path and ambitions and why you wish to study at Boston University at this time.
+- Letter of Intent; the applicant should describe their career path and ambitions and they you wish to study at Boston University College of Fine Arts.
 Letter of intent and résumé should be uploaded to application.

 - Two (2) letters of recommendation from theatre professionals.
 These should be submitted online within the application.
 We do not accept paper recommendations.

 All applicants must submit a portfolio of materials, which will be used in the preliminary selection process.
 From this group, a small number of applicants will be invited for a personal interview.
+Selected interviewees will be contacted.
 The sample portfolio will be accepted at anytime and will be reviewed when the applicant’s application is on file with the University.

 Applicants may upload within the application up to 20 files, including their résumé and photograph.
 Applicants may submit images in jpg, png, or gif format; videos in mov, wmv, flv, or wp4; mp3s; and pdfs.
 Applicants may also link to media hosted from YouTube, Vimeo, or SoundCloud.
 Résumés should be submitted in pdf format.

 Portfolio submissions that do not adhere to the requirements will not be considered.

 International applicants must prove proficiency in English.
 For more information, please go here.

 The School of Theatre awards financial aid in the form of tuition scholarships, assistantships, and stipends to selected graduate students.
 For more information, please explore our Tuition and Financial Aid web page.